codio/tutorial_nodeschool_gitit/README.md

 *All content is written and produced by [http://nodeschool.io](http://nodeschool.io).
 Please see the credits at the bottom of this page and if you have learnt a lot from these tutorials, please make a donation (also at the bottom).*

-#Video
-If you prefer a video rather than reading the instructions below, there is a video that runs through the Codio + Nodeschool.io system (yes, it's a tutorial on how to use the tutorial) : [https://vimeo.com/86100550](https://vimeo.com/86100550)

 #Installation
 1. Create an account with http://codio.com (don't be frightened, it's free for all public projects).
 1. You're probably looking at this in GitHub already but if not, go to [https://github.com/codio](https://github.com/codio) and search for "Nodeschool", then select the tutorial you want.